antoniogomezr/Visual-Builder-Oracle-Blockchain/README.md

 <img width="790" height="525" src="https://github.com/antoniogomezr/Visual-Builder-Oracle-Blockchain/blob/main/images/2-dev-2-10.png"/>
 </p>

-Once in your environment, open a terminal an execute "code" that will open Visual Studio.
+7. Once in your environment, open a terminal an execute "code" that will open Visual Studio.
 <p align="center"  alt="App Builder in VSCode">
 <img width="840" height="525" src="https://github.com/antoniogomezr/Visual-Builder-Oracle-Blockchain/blob/main/images/2-dev-2-11.png"/>
 </p>

-Your Blockchain App Builder VSCode Extension should be 22.4.3 and Go version 1.18.5.
+8. Your Blockchain App Builder VSCode Extension should be 22.4.3 and Go version 1.18.5.

+8.1.
 Check go version and if it is not 1.18.5 download from http://go.dev/dl/go1.18.5.linux-amd64.tar.gz

+8.2.
 If Blockchain App Builder VSCode Extension is not 22.4.3 you will need to unistalled and installed from oracle-ochain-extension-22.4.3.vsix file.

+8.3.
 Once intalled, you should get this information from the VS Extension management module.
 <p align="center"  alt="App Builder in VSCode">
 <img width="840" height="525" src="https://github.com/antoniogomezr/Visual-Builder-Oracle-Blockchain/blob/main/images/2-dev-2-12.png"/>
 </p>

-If you don't have an Oracle Blockchain Cloud Service environment set up, you can locally execute tasks from 4 to 8 from the live lab and also locally test the chaincode.
+9. If you don't have an Oracle Blockchain Cloud Service environment set up:
+9.1.
+You can locally execute tasks from 4 to 8 from the live lab and also locally test the chaincode.
 <p align="center"  alt="App Builder in VSCode">
 <img width="840" height="525" src="https://github.com/antoniogomezr/Visual-Builder-Oracle-Blockchain/blob/main/images/2-dev-2-13.png"/>
 </p>

+9.2.
 You can also locally execute examples from @jvillenap github, always locally so NOT going through deployment into Founder or Participant steps:

 https://github.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/tree/main/03-Creation-and-Deployment-of-an-FT-SmartContract
 https://github.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/tree/main/04-Creation-and-Deployment-of-an-NFT-SmartContract